 Most web hosts have WordPress auto-installers, which will quickly and painlessly install WordPress on your server.
 Usually this process only requires clicking through a page or two and doesn’t take more than a few minutes.

 Other hosts will actually have WordPress pre-installed for you.
-Read our guide to setting up a WordPress site.

 Once you’ve installed WordPress, using it is a breeze.
 Everything is managed through your admin panel, which is located at yourwebsite.com/wp-admin.
 You can manage the entire site and its content (blog posts, videos, images, etc.) directly from this page.